 Dutch Surge Support (DSS water) provides emergency relief for water-related disasters.
 To do so, they deploy experts like Peter van Zwol and Frank Hoogers.
 They both work for Independent Energy, a company that provides off-grid solar energy.
 In Gaza and Syria, water supply systems run on solar energy.
 "Our work is extremely important," says Peter.
-"We make the difference for people between having water and having no water."
+"We make the difference between having water and having no water."

 Plans often overlook the importance of solar power for water supply systems.
 "People in the water business often do not consider solar energy as a power source for their water pumps.
 It is a pity," says Frank.
 "Solar energy is by far the cheapest and most sustainable solution.
 It is a bit of an investment, but it pays for itself in 3 to 4 years.
 Many countries in conflict situations, such as Gaza and Syria, do not have access to fuels such as diesel to power their water pumps.
 The sun is a great alternative."